maubanel/UE5-Hello-World/setting-up/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 If you are on a mac git comes ready to go (it might need to install xcode when first running the command).
 On a PC you will need to install [git](https://git-scm.com/downloads).
 Double click and keep all the default suggestions.
-Follow the directions on the website for installing it on PC & Mac.
+Follow the directions on the website for installing it on PC.

 ![screenshot from git website download page](images/GitForPC.jpg)